dovakeen118/grocery-list/README.md

 rake db:migrate
 ```

-Run the following commands to view the app in development locally at https://localhost:3000/
+Run the following commands in separate terminal windows:
 ```
 rails s
 yarn start
 ```
+View the app in development locally at https://localhost:3000/

 ## In Progress